biomechatronics001/BiomechatronicsLab-DocDemo/docs/source/index.rst

 It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`factorial` and :doc:`people` section for more information.

+Check how to :ref:`installation` the project.

 .. note::